spookylukey/django-htmx-patterns/modals.rst

      </div>
    {% endblock %}

+In English: “when the ``monsterCreated`` event is triggered on the document body, then do a GET request to the current URL, with additional query parameter ``use_block=monster-list``, which asks the server to render only the ``monster-list`` block; the result should be use to replace the outerHTML of the ``#monster-list`` DOM element”.

+This again requires ``@for_htmx(use_block_from_params=True)`` on the list view.

 Tips
 ----

-Dialog elements are now very well supported, and do a lot of things for us.
+Dialog elements are now very well supported, and do a lot of things for us, like focus and accessibility.
 I’ve collected a few more tips if you want to improve the look, and add support for transitions.

 Closing
 ~~~~~~~